cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ### InfluxDB Tags
 Learned quite a lot about time-series databases and how important it is to know the difference beween `tags` and `labels` in InfluxDB.
 Tags are indexed and labels are not.
 Tags allow filtering to occur, such as filtering to a specific stock ticker while labels are additional data that can be attached, similar to dimension attributes.
 Given that InfluxDB is time-series, most labels need to be a number since they're used to analyze metrics over time.

+### InfluxDB Schema
+Time-series databases, at least InfluxDB, have a unique schema of three columns: Timestamp, Field, Value.
+It is essentially a SQL table unpivoted, which I thought was really interesting to simply data management.
+It is always important to know how your data is stored!

 ## Grafana

 ![Grafana_UI](website/app/static/README/grafana_ui.PNG "Grafana_UI")